Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06b-data-warehouse-query.md

-# Query a data warehouse in Microsoft Fabric
+# Lab 3: Query a data warehouse in Microsoft Fabric

+## Estimated duration: 30 minutes

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 The rich set of experiences built into Microsoft Fabric workspace enables customers to reduce their time to insights by having an easily consumable, always connected semantic model that is integrated with Power BI in DirectLake mode.

-This lab will take approximately **30** minutes to complete.
+In this hands-on lab, you will learn how to create a sample data warehouse in Microsoft Fabric, explore the data using T-SQL queries, verify the consistency of the data, and create a filtered view for reporting purposes.
+You will experience how the built-in SQL query editor in Microsoft Fabric can accelerate the time to insights through a connected, high-performing data environment.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create a sample data warehouse
+- Task 2: Query the data warehouse
+- Task 3: Verify data consistency
+- Task 4: Save a query as a view

-## Create a sample data warehouse
+### Task 1: Create a sample data warehouse

-Now that you have a workspace, it's time to create a data warehouse.
+In this task, you will create a new sample data warehouse named sample-dw within your Fabric workspace, which will be populated with sample taxi ride data.

 1. On the menu bar on the left, select **Create**.
 In the *New* page, under the *Data Warehouse* section, select **Sample warehouse** and create a new data warehouse named **sample-dw**.

     >**Note**: If the **Create** option is not pinned to the sidebar, you need to select the ellipsis (**...**) option first.

-    After a minute or so, a new warehouse will be created and populated with sample data for a taxi ride analysis scenario.
+1. After a minute or so, a new warehouse will be created and populated with sample data for a taxi ride analysis scenario.

     ![Screenshot of a new warehouse.](./Images/sample-data-warehouse.png)

-## Query the data warehouse
+### Task 2: Query the data warehouse

 The SQL query editor provides support for IntelliSense, code completion, syntax highlighting, client-side parsing, and validation.
 You can run Data Definition Language (DDL), Data Manipulation Language (DML) and Data Control Language (DCL) statements.

+In this task, you will write and run SQL queries to analyze trip trends based on month, day, and geography, gaining insights from the warehouse data.

 1. In the **sample-dw** data warehouse page, in the **New SQL query** drop-down list, select **New SQL query**.